websauna/websauna/docs/commands.rst

 .. note ::

     Using ws-sync-db is command is not recommended outside testing and prototyping.
+If you edit your models ws-sync-db doesn't know what to do and you need to drop your tables and data and start over.
 To have repeatable changes to your databases, use ws-alembic command instead.

 Advanced
 --------